Alternative Education Programs

 - Focus: The program focuses on the total student and addresses such issues as family problems, lack of motivation, peer pressures, academic, and legal troubles.
 It is designed to provide strong emphasis on behavior modification, teamwork, enhanced decision-making abilities, and work and study habits.
 Comprehensive counseling, job training, parent and community involvement are key elements of the program.
 Up to 29 high-risk youths, grades 6-12, can be accommodated.

-- Contact: Sandy Strayer, Director of Secondary Education
+- Contact: Wendy Durham, Director of K-12 Instruction

 Henry County Public Schools